 This post may contain affiliate links.
 Please read our disclosure policy.

-Shrimp Fra Diavolo, translated as ‘brother devil’ in Italian, earns its name with a spicy red pepper kick.
-Tender, succulent shrimp and al dente pasta are tossed in a rich, tomato based sauce embellished with garlic, good olive oil, white wine and fresh herbs.
-A truly memorable dish that you can prepare in about 30 minutes.
+Shrimp Fra Diavolo, meaning “brother devil” in Italian, earns its name with a bold kick of red pepper.
+Succulent shrimp and al dente pasta are tossed in a rich tomato-based sauce with garlic, good olive oil, white wine, and fresh herbs—simple ingredients that come together in about 30 minutes for a dish that’s as satisfying as it is flavorful.

 Shrimp Fra Diavolo served on a white shallow bowl and photographed from above.